 Remediation of the former mine-workings has also been a major piece of work on-site, which included the capping of 7 former mine shafts and factoring these locations in to the scheme’s design.

 Construction of the site’s spine road, landscaping and associated infrastructure started in late 2019, which was made possible with a £2.05m grant funded by the Liverpool City Region Combined Authority.
-These works are expected to complete in the Summer 2021 and will unlock the first phase of around 250 residential plots over 16 acres.
+These works are now complete, unlocking the first residential plot sale to Taylor Wimpey in 2021 to build out the first 258 homes.

-Following these works, the remediation programme will continue to progress across the wider site with future residential phases likely to be ready for development in 2023 and 2025.
+The remediation programme continues to progress across the wider site with future residential phases likely to be ready for development in 2023 and 2025.